The datapine Blog

 8. Inventory to sales ratio

-This inventory KPI is also oriented towards finances.
+The next example in our inventory KPI list is also oriented towards finances.
 It is one metric helpful to evaluate the overstock, that will also tell you whether your company is able to face unexpected situations.
 It is measured by dividing the available inventory for sale by the quantity that is actually sold.

 This inventory KPI takes a financial point of view on your inventory, by evaluating the financial stability of your business and evaluating how much your overstocks are worth